21

 min

 Hotel star ratings are determined by criteria that hotels must meet to qualify for a category.
 These categories range from one to five stars for tourist hotels, with "palace" status being a separate distinction for 5-star hotels.
-Campsites, residential leisure parks, tourist residences and holiday villages are also assessed on the same principle but with adapted standards.
+Campsites, residential leisure parks, tourist residences and holiday villages are also assessed on the same principle but with adapted benchmarks.

 The 2022 classification signs